+The non-competition agreements are agreements entered into with past principal owners of entities that the Company had acquired.
 The non-competition agreements are being amortized on the straight-line basis over the length of the agreement (7 years).

 3) Customer Relationships